frenesim/schema_to_scaffold/README.md

 Just type:

     scaffold [options]

-\[OPTIONS\]
+	[options]
     -h				Displays help.
 	-p <path>		It specifies a file ex: -p /path/to/your/schema.rb -c				Works only on linux.
 Will copy the script copied to your clipboard.
 					You will need to have xclip installed(see below).

 ### To install xclip ###